 “Once speech-to-text engines mature a bit more, you’ll start to see much more integration of voice recognition in gamer support bots.
 This will even allow much of the gaming itself to be driven by voice and could be a huge market opportunity to help gaming companies provide more seamless in-game support.”
 Agbai predicts.

 Jerry Leisure, the head of the player experience at Kabam, says that in the future all of their games will have in-game chatbots.
 He thinks that chatbots will become ubiquitous in the world of gaming.
-Furthermore, he says that gaming companies will even allow third-party chatbots into their games to improve the gaming experience and increase engagement and retention of gamers.
+Furthermore, he says that gaming companies will even allow third-party chatbots into their games.
+This is to improve the gaming experience and increase engagement and retention of gamers.